stan-dev/design-docs/ai_policy/AI_policy.md

 ---

-This policy is effective as of [date].
+This policy is effective as of May 2026.

 Questions or suggestions?
 Join the discussion in our [community channel](https://discourse.mc-stan.org).